NRiess/Video_prediction_with_a_dynamik_filter_network_and_PyTorch/README.md

 ## Create environment

-The code has been tested with Anaconda (Python 3.7.12), PyTorch 1.10.0 and CUDA 11.4 (Different Pytorch + CUDA version is also compatible).
+The code has been tested with Anaconda (Python 3.7.12), PyTorch 1.7.0 and CUDA 11.4 (Different Pytorch + CUDA version is also compatible) on Ubuntu 20.04.
 Please run the provided conda environment setup file:

   ```Shell